top of page

 Rev. 3:7-13 (ESV) “And to the angel of the church in Philadelphia write: ‘The words of the holy one, the true one, who has the key of David, who opens and no one will shut, who shuts and no one opens.
 (8) “‘I know your works.
 Behold, I have set before you an open door, which no one is able to shut.
 I know that you have but little power, and yet you have kept my word and have not denied my name.
 (9) Behold, I will make those of the synagogue of Satan who say that they are Jews and are not, but lie—behold, I will make them come and bow down before your feet, and they will learn that I have loved you.
 (10) Because you have kept my word about patient endurance, I will keep you from the hour of trial that is coming on the whole world, to try those who dwell on the earth.
 (11) I am coming soon.
 Hold fast what you have, so that no one may seize your crown.
 (12) The one who conquers, I will make him a pillar in the temple of my God.
 Never shall he go out of it, and I will write on him the name of my God, and the name of the city of my God, the new Jerusalem, which comes down from my God out of heaven, and my own new name.
 (13) He who has an ear, let him hear what the Spirit says to the churches.’

 If we have ears to hear, the entire message to the Philadelphia Church is a stern rebuke to anyone participating in religious organisations.
 Christ is the holy one, the true King, the High Priest, and the Messiah.
-It is he who has the key of David, akin to the so-called 'candlestick of power', and not a man or his organisation.
+He has the key of David, akin to the so-called 'candlestick of power,' and not a man or his organisation.

-Christ is the one who opens and closes at his discretion.
-Though many of us have been shown the door by our previous organisations, so to speak, Christ has set before us an open door that no one is able to shut.
+Christ opens and closes at his discretion.
+Though many of us have been shown the door by our previous organisations, Christ has set an open door that no one can shut before us.

 Christ says to his faithful, "I know your works."
-This is in direct contrast to having to come down from heaven to see the works of men in relation to the cities and towers they are building (cf. Gen.11:5).
-It is this small group of faithful believers that Christ has set an open door, which no one is able to shut access to him or his God.
+This is in direct contrast to having to come down from heaven to see the works of men in relation to the centralised cities and towers they are building (cf. Gen.11:5).
+It is this small group of faithful believers that Christ has set an open door, which no one can shut access to him or his God.

-Christ also acknowledges we 'have but little power'.
-We are merely sojourners, salt of the earth.
-We don't have the power or reach of organisations.
-Yet, by remaining outside of them, we keep his word and do not deny his name as our Lord, leader and King.
+Christ also acknowledges that we 'have but little power'.
+We are merely sojourners, the salt of the earth.
+We lack the influence or reach of organisations and, in some instances, the literal strength of a marching army.
+Yet, by standing apart from them, we uphold his word and do not deny his name, as our Lord, leader, and King.

-Christ then declares that belonging to an organisation is akin to the synagogue of Satan.
+For all intents and purposes, we can infer that Christ asserts that belonging to an organisation is paramount to belonging to Satan's synagogue (Rev. 3:9).
 Organisations tell their members they are spiritual Jews, specifically the body of Christ.
-Our Lord tells us they are not.
-They will come to know Christ loved those who despised the riches of spiritual Egypt and what this world offers.
+Our Lord informs us they are not.
+They will realise that Christ loved those who despised the riches of spiritual Egypt and what this world offers.

 Christ states, "To the one who conquers, I will make him a pillar in the temple of my God."
 Christ brings us full circle.
-We need to ensure we don't get conquered or captured by one of these cities (i.e., organisations of Cain) or the ideology or theology of its mightiest hunter, i.e., leader.
+We need to ensure we don't get conquered or captured by one of these cities (i.e., the centralised, hierarchical city model after Cain) or the ideology or theology of its mightiest hunter, i.e., (Nimrod), the leader and be subdued under his control and authority.

 Rather than playing a part in a man's organisation, with the fear that the leader can remove them at any time, Christ is making the distinction that we will be made a pillar in the temple of his God.
 No man will have the power to threaten, intimidate, castigate, move or remove us from the body of Christ.
 This should greatly encourage all those who have been removed, kicked out, or ostracised from their former organisation/association for wanting only to worship God, keep His Commandments, follow His Son, Jesus, and keep his words and faith in him.